cf73/idisaved2/content/collections/pages/mailed.md

     content:
       -
         type: text
-        text: "Experiments in Concretism in Mailart, a worldwide activity that intentionally operated via the postal system.\_It was a way for artists in the world to connect with each other and became an instrument to organize connectivity for the purpose to share ones work internationally without the limits of conventional outlets such as museums and galleries.
+        text: "Experiments in Concretism for a worldwide activity called Mailart which intentionally operated via the postal system.\_It was a way for artists in the world to connect with each other and became an instrument to organize connectivity for the purpose to share ones work internationally without the limits of conventional outlets such as museums and galleries.
 Moreover, the exchange for anything to become organized (exhibited, documented as a book for exchange) it was an unwritten rule to be accepted and remain unedited.
 It was clearly a contradiction to the institutional world of art.\_"
   -
     type: paragraph
     content: